KleoPetroff/kleopetroff.github.io/_posts/2018-03-19-front-end-for-backend-developers.md

 The responsibility of the rendering engine is to display the requested contents on the browser screen.
 By default the rendering engine can display HTML and XML documents and images.
 It can display other types of data via plug-ins or extensions, for example displaying PDF documents.

-Different browsers use different rendering engines: Internet Explorer uses Trident, Firefox uses Gecko, Safari uses WebKit, Safari and Chrome uses Blink, which is a fork of WebKit.
+Different browsers use different rendering engines: Internet Explorer uses Trident, Firefox uses Gecko, Safari uses WebKit, Opera and Chrome uses Blink, which is a fork of WebKit.

 ## Main flow of Rendering